wledfor2/PlayHooky/README.md

 6. HookManager.cs should ideally be embedded directly in the class library you are injecting into a target process, but should also work as a stand alone class library provided your injector handles dependencies correctly.

 # Pitfalls
 1. Calling the original method is not possible at this time.
 Doing so will overflow the stack as a hook is calling itself.
+See TODO.

 # Technical Details (x86)
 Hooks are performed by changing the first 6 bytes of a JIT'd method to the following: